ZahraniConscienceAI/MoralCore/README.md

 ## 3. Key Innovation: The Distributed Conscience Field

-**Invention**: MoralCore is the first AI framework that models the "moral weight of a place and community", not just the user.
+**Invention**: TazkiyaCore is the first AI framework that models the "moral weight of a place and community", not just the user.

 **Zahrani's Law of Distributed Conscience**:
 > "An intelligent system must not take an action that causes harm until it verifies the ethical impact on: 1.
 The User, 2.
 The Place, 3.
 The Surrounding Consciences."

-**Example**: An autonomous car with MoralCore will not speed, even if legal, if `C_place > 0.7`.
+**Example**: An autonomous car with TazkiyaCore will not speed, even if legal, if `C_place > 0.7`.
 `C_place` is calculated from: nearby schools, hospitals, religious sites, funerals, and local cultural sensitivity data.

 **New Decision Equation:**